SuperOfficeDocs/superoffice-docs/docs/customer-center/templates.md

 # Customer center templates

 The templates are located inside the *Templates* directory in your Service install directory.
-Inside this directory, there can be a number of folders, each containing templates for the different customer languages.
+Inside this directory, there can be multiple folders, each containing templates for the different customer languages.
 Inside the language directory, there should be only one directory called *customer*, unless you have made any custom directories.
 This is where the templates are stored.
 To edit one, you simply open it in a text editor.

 What the various templates do is described on [Customer Center Configuration][1] page.